MathiasDyhr/image-data-extraction-pipeline/README.md

 - model experimentation
 - evaluation of practical feasibility

+---

 ## My contribution

-My contribution focused on the applied project workflow, including analysis of results, practical framing of the use case, and project documentation.
+My contribution focused on the applied project workflow, including:

+- analysis of model performance
+- evaluation of detection and OCR approaches
+- debugging and integration of transfer-learning pipelines
+- project documentation and reporting

+---

 ## Notes for running the code